 Setting Boundaries with Parents as Adults

-When their children are young, many parents might be overprotective and domineering.
-This is a simple result of their strong love for their child and their wish for him or her to grow into a productive, successful, and independent individual.
+When their children are young, many parents might be overprotective and overbearing.
+This is a simple result of their intense love for their child and their wish for him or her to grow into a productive, successful, and independent individual.

-However, as their child reaches adulthood, the parent may find it difficult to step back and allow them to live their own life.
-This might cause family strife and animosity toward the parents.
-This is why, as adults, it is critical to establish appropriate boundaries with your parents and make it clear what they are and are not comfortable with.
+However, as their child reaches adulthood, the parent may find it challenging to step back and allow them to live their own life.
+This might cause family strife and hatred toward the parents.
+This is why, as adults, it is critical to establish appropriate boundaries with your parents and clarify what they are and are not comfortable with.

 #1.
 Plan what you’re going to say.

 Before approaching your parents, consider what problems exist in your relationship with them and what boundaries you might set to resolve the issue positively.
-For example, if your parent is continuously texting and contacting you throughout the day, consider setting a time frame during which they should not expect a response from you.
+For example, if your parent is continuously texting and contacting you throughout the day, consider setting a time frame during which they should not expect a response.

 This could include when you are at work or after a particular hour at night when you are resting or spending time with your partner.
-This will provide you with more privacy without making you feel terrible for not answering straight away.
+This will give you more privacy without making you feel terrible for not answering straight away.

 #2.
 Try to be empathetic while remaining tough.